On loneliness

 Grounded in the research cited below.
 Clinical review by a licensed practitioner is being added.
 Our editorial standards

-In a 2021 survey dedicated to friendship, the Survey Center on American Life found that the share of men reporting no close friends jumped from 3% in 1990 to about 15% — a fivefold increase.
-Over the same stretch, the share of men with at least six close friends roughly halved, from 55% to 27%.
-Men also report smaller circles and less emotional closeness with the friends they do have.
-The phrase that stuck was the “friendship recession,” and men are taking the worst of it.
+The single most cited data point comes from the 2021 Survey Center on American Life friendship survey.
+The share of American men reporting no close friends rose from about 3 percent in 1990 to roughly 15 percent in 2021 — a fivefold increase.
+Over the same window, the share of men with at least six close friends fell from 55 percent to 27 percent.
+Men also reported smaller circles, less emotional disclosure to the friends they did have, and a higher rate of identifying their spouse as their only confidant.

 Why men's friendships erode